Loading...

 , false

 ): Enable/disable link-time optimization.
-Defaults to true
+Defaults to false

 .